jchow-ust/jchow-ust.github.io/index.md

 ![](https://img.shields.io/badge/-C%23-purple)
 ![](https://img.shields.io/badge/-SQL-green)

 This repo contains source code for building a simple website in C# that interfaces with Oracle SQL database to display results for popularly used queries.
+The web application also supports addition and deletion of records to said database.

 <img src="images/sqlwebsite.png"/>